chartingshow/crypto-firewall/docs/scams/address-poisoning.md

-## What are 'Address Poisoning' cryptocurrency scams?
+## What is 'Address Poisoning' cryptocurrency scams?

 Cryptocurrency wallet provider MetaMask is warning users of a new scam called 'Address Poisoning' used to trick users into sending funds to a scammer rather than an intended recipient.